 How many octaves are on a piano?
-There's seven full octaves (A2 to C5) plus three extra notes on a standard piano.
-The three extra notes (A, B, and B♭) fall below the lowest C on the keyboard.
+There's seven full octaves (A0 to A7) plus three extra notes on a standard piano.
+The three extra notes (B♭, B, and C) are above A7 on the keyboard.

 Why are the keys white and black?
 The white ones are naturals, and the black ones are sharps or flats.
 In centuries past, this was actually reversed so the white ones were the sharps/flats and the black ones were the naturals.

 Can a piano have more than 88 keys?
 Definitely, although most pitches above or below the range of a standard piano are not easy to discern on their own and only enhance the sounds of other notes.
 The German manufacturer Bösendorfer has made instruments with 97 keys, while Stuart and Sons of Australia has built a 108 key piano.